Captian-obvious/captian-obvious.github.io/SolidModelingSerialization.md

 unless it contains `CSGPHS` data.
 As for the `UnionOperation`/`IntersectOperation` itself<br/>
 it appears to encode a secondary set of data called `PhysicsData`/`PhysicalConfigData`<br/>
 that starts with the bytes `CSGPHS` and is likely the collision data for the mesh.<br/>
-Also, from what I've observed the `PartOperationAsset` stores the **unscaled** mesh.<br/>
+Also, from what was observed the `PartOperationAsset` stores the **unscaled** mesh.<br/>
 As such you have to apply the rest of the (`UnionOperation`/`IntersectOperation`) properties to<br/>
 make it work.
 When not uploaded it appears to store these properties directly.<br/>
 This is also **recursive**, so some of these also encode additional `UnionOperation`s/`IntersectOperation`s<br/>
 that need to be handled in the same way.
 This is from limited testing and may not be accurate<br/> for all versions of Roblox's CSG, but its a starting point.
 There are a few ways this can be implemented,<br/>
-but the way I would suggest doing so is a little complex but not too difficult.<br/>
+but the way this spec would suggest doing so is a little complex but not too difficult.<br/>
 When you encounter a `UnionOperation`/`IntersectOperation` in an RBXM parser,<br/>
 look for the above properties.
 For `AssetId`, fetch the `PartOperationAsset` first, then<br/>
 parse the `ChildData`/`ChildData2` property (whichever is present) as an RBXM file.<br/>